OpenSourceCleaning/OpenSourceCleaning.github.io/README.md

 # How does it work?

 * Maintainers use [Better Code Hub](https://bettercodehub.com) to receive a set of proposed prioritized refactoring candidates.
-They then create from them GitHub issues labelled 'SpringCleaning'.
+They then create GitHub issues labelled 'SpringCleaning' based on them.
 [Editing and creating GitHub labels](https://help.github.com/articles/creating-and-editing-labels-for-issues-and-pull-requests/)

 * Contributors search for [these issues](https://github.com/issues?utf8=✓&q=is%3Aopen+label%3Aspringcleaning), pick them up and follow the regular [GitHub flow](https://guides.github.com/introduction/flow/) that they are used to.
 They create a Pull Request against the base of the Parent repository when they are ready.